-Fast food giant Hungry Jack’s has come under fire for seeking interns who are paid under a taxpayer funded scheme to make up its summer workforce.
+Hungry Jack’s has come under fire for exploiting a taxpayer-funded internship program to make up its summer workforce.

-The internship program offers job seekers under the age of 25 a $200 a fortnight payment on top of their unemployment benefits.
+The internship program offers job seekers under the age of 25 a $200 a fortnight payment in addition to their unemployment benefits.

-That would equate to $4 an hour on top of their benefit payment, if the intern was working the maximum 50 hours every fortnight.
+However, that only equates to $4 an-hour on top of their benefit payment, if the intern worked the maximum 50-hours every fortnight.

-Companies that take on interns receive a $1,000 payment from the government, and $10,000 more if they end up giving the intern a job.
+Companies that take on interns receive a $1,000 payment from the government, and an additional $10,000 if they eventually give the intern a job.

-The Retail and Fast Food Workers Union slammed Hungry Jack’s for a newspaper advertisement seeking people to apply for one of the internships.
+The Retail and Fast Food Workers Union slammed Hungry Jack’s for an advertisement seeking people to apply for the internships.